College Factual by our College Data Analytics Team

 $24,629 Median Starting Salary

-There were about 309 construction trades students who graduated with this degree at Big Sandy Community and Technical College in the most recent data year.
-Graduates who receive their degree from the construction trades program earn an average of $24,629 in the first couple years of working.
+There were roughly 300 construction trades students who graduated with this degree at Big Sandy Community and Technical College in the most recent year we have data available.
+Students who receive their degree from the construction trades program earn around $24,629 for their early career.

 More information about a degree in construction trades from Big Sandy Community and Technical College